A Mars trip is a long journey. How to stay mentally healthy during the long trip is an important issue.

 After the project, researchers invited each crew member to tell a story about his experience.

 Many members mentioned that their goals were to learn about space missions, meet new scientists from the world, learn new scientific methods, and earn money.

 Crew members also described their technical adaptation of the Mars trip, and some mentioned a “feeling-down” mood due to the repetition of the experiment every day.

 Outside news (e.g., a mining accident in Chile), emergency situations, and celebrations (e.g., birthdays) created breaks in monotony and made crew members feel better.

 Undoubtedly, the peak experience came when they reached Mars.
-All members were very excited and believed that it was worth the hard work.
+All the members were very excited and believed that it was worth the hard work.

 After 30 days of the Mars work, they started to return to Earth.
 Crew members needed to fill questionnaires, finish health checks, and complete physiological measurements.
 Their mood and motivation declined, and outside news influenced their emotions.

-During the return to Earth, members had new food to eat, and it opened ways to other topics, such as culture and history.
+During the return to Earth, members had a new food to eat, and it opened ways to other topics, such as culture and history.
 Crew members perceived cultural differences positively.

-At the end the simulation trip, members could contact their families and close friends by phone.
-This improved the team’s mood, and they knew that the life isolation would come to an end soon.
+At the end of the simulation trip, members could contact their families and close friends by phone.
+This improved the team’s mood, and they knew that life isolation would come to an end soon.

-Researchers concluded that the team handled the long trip in a good psychological shape under the tough conditions: restriction of food and information, little fresh air, no nature and sunlight, and separation from their loved ones.
+Researchers concluded that the team handled the long trip in good psychological shape under the tough conditions: restriction of food and information, little fresh air, no nature and sunlight, and separation from their loved ones.